nullonesix/jedi_noreward_rl/README.md

 first time:
 ```
 1. Run EternalJK game and join a multiplayer server.
-3. Configure your controls to be the same as mine (see first 2 hyperparameters below).
+3. Configure your game controls to be the same as mine (see first 2 hyperparameters below).
 3. python jka_noreward.py new
 4. let it play
 ```